Infouktour3/Fab-Beauty/README.md

 [View the live project here.](https://infouktour3.github.io/Fab-Beauty/)

 This is the main Beauty Salon website.
-It is designed to be responsibe on a range of devices, making it easy to navigate to the reader and visitors.
+It is designed to be responsibe on a range of devices, making it easy to navigate for the reader and visitors.

 ## User Experience (UX)